emmercm/www/src/blog/_brew-old-versions.md

 ---

-Homebrew makes it very difficult to install specific versions
+Homebrew makes it very difficult to install older versions of a formulae.

+And no, [versioned formula](https://docs.brew.sh/Versions) are not a real solution.

 https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711